Review of Open Cloud Communications

 It’s safe to say that the National Broadband Network (NBN) has been copping a lot of heat recently, with wide reports of it being slower than ADSL, huge installation delays, people being overcharged and so on.
 While the NBN rolls out across the country, much of it goes on smoothly without a hiccup.
 It’s usually just the worst case scenarios that get the most airtime.
 However, if you’re feeling uneasy about the NBN coming to your home, or you’re already unsatisfied with your service, there are some providers building their own networks that offer low-contention plans, high speeds and personalised customer service.
 One such provider is Open Cloud Communications and it services Bundaberg in Queensland.
 Find out what it has to offer, and how it offers NBN alternatives at Canstar Blue.

 Open Cloud Communications: What is it & what does it offer?

-Open Cloud Communications is a new broadband provider with its own private network – it doesn’t rely on NBN, Telstra or Optus infrastructure.
-It uses the ‘Pier Alpha Connect’ wholesaler, which boasts over 70,000 of its own access end points scattered around the Bundaberg region and currently has around 300 customers with more being connected all the time.
+Open Cloud Communications is a new broadband provider with its own private network – it doesn’t rely on the NBN, Telstra or Optus infrastructure.
+It uses the ‘Pier Alpha Connect’ wholesaler, which boasts more than 70,000 of its own access end points scattered around the Bundaberg region and currently has around 300 customers with more being connected all the time.
 At time of writing the average access download speed was 75Mbps – can you say your NBN connection is that fast?